ochisalim/credit-card-transactions/README.md

 ## Usage

-Once the application is running, you can access the API through the following endpoints (e.g. test API's using Postman):
+Once the application is running, you can access the API through the following endpoints (To interact with the API, you can use tools like Postman):

 - `GET /v1/api/transactions`: Get the list of all transactions.
-- `GET /v1/api/transactions/filter`: Filter transactions by amount, merchant, and status.
+- `GET /v1/api/transactions/filter`: Filter transactions by amount, merchant, and status
-- `GET /v1/api/transactions/sort`: Sort transactions by amount (ascending by default).
+- `GET /v1/api/transactions/sort-page`: Sort and paginate transactions by page and size (ascending by default).
-- `GET /v1/api/transactions/sort-property`: Sort transactions by transaction property (amount, merchant, status).
+- `GET /v1/api/transactions/sort-property`: Sort transactions by transaction property (amount, merchant, status) (default sorting by amount).

 ## Example Usage